 Increase your local popularity

 Good messaging bonds you with voters.
 But to really build a following, don’t underestimate the power of raw popularity.

-Many voters will vote for a popular individual for any political seat.
+Many people will vote for a popular individual.
 We often see this in governor elections, where celebrities with no political experience sweep into office.